ckormanyos/real-time-cpp/readme.md

 called "target lpc11c24" toggles the LED on `port0.8`.

 The ARM(R) Cortex(R)-M3 configuration (called `target stm32f100`) runs on
-the STM32VLDISCOVERY board commercially available from ST Microelectronics(R).
+the STM32VL-DISCOVERY board commercially available from ST Microelectronics(R).
 The program toggles the blue LED on `portc.8`.

 The second ARM(R) Cortex(R)-M3 configuration (called `target stm32l100c`)
-runs on the STM32L100 DISCOVERY board commercially available from ST Microelectronics(R).
+runs on the STM32L100-DISCOVERY board commercially available from ST Microelectronics(R).
 The program toggles the blue LED on `portc.8`.

 The third ARM(R) Cortex(R)-M3 configuration (called `target stm32l152`)
-runs on the STM32L152C-DISCO board commercially available from ST Microelectronics(R).
+runs on the STM32L152C-DISCOVERY board commercially available from ST Microelectronics(R).
 The program toggles the blue LED on `portb.6`.

-The first ARM(R) Cortex(R)-M4F configuration (called `target stm32f407`) runs on the STM32F4DISCOVERY board commercially available from ST Microelectronics(R).
+The first ARM(R) Cortex(R)-M4F configuration (called `target stm32f407`) runs on the STM32F4-DISCOVERY board commercially available from ST Microelectronics(R).
 The program toggles the blue LED on `portd.15`.

 Another ARM(R) Cortex(R)-M4F configuration (called `target stm32f446`) runs on
-the STM32F446 Nucleo-64 board commercially available from ST Microelectronics(R).
+the STM32F446-NUCLEO-64 board commercially available from ST Microelectronics(R).
 The program toggles the green LED on `porta.5`.
 An Ozone debug file is supplied for this system for those interested.

-The first ARM(R) Cortex(R)-M7 configuration (called `target stm32h7a3`) runs on the STM32H7A3 Nucleo-144 board commercially available from ST Microelectronics(R).
+The first ARM(R) Cortex(R)-M7 configuration (called `target stm32h7a3`) runs on the STM32H7A3-NUCLEO-144 board commercially available from ST Microelectronics(R).
 The program toggles the green LED on `portb.0`.

 The ARM(R) A8 configuration (called `target am335x`) runs on the BeagleBone